utrad-ical/circus-docs/docs/dev/cs/result-display.md

 ### Building Your Own Display

-Interanally, displays are implemented as React components.
+Internally, displays are implemented as React components.
 A developer with the knowledge about React can provide a custom display (i.e., React component) to show plug-in results in an arbitrary way or collect complex feedback data from users.
 For details, see [Custom Result Display](./custom-display.md).